CopernicaMarketingSoftware/AMQP-CPP/README.md

 will send a message to the RabbitMQ message broker to ask it to declare the queue.
-However, because all operations in the library are asynchronous, the declareExchange() method can not return 'true' or 'false' to inform you whether the operation was succesful or not.
+However, because all operations in the library are asynchronous, the declareExchange() method can not return 'true' or 'false' to inform you whether the operation was successful or not.
 Only after a while, after the instruction has reached the RabbitMQ server, and the confirmation from the server has been sent back to the client, the library can report the result of the declareExchange() call.